PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 <img width="200" alt="NotITG-v4 9 1_KgNbzFQ4b8" src="https://github.com/user-attachments/assets/52a98074-2a19-460e-9b54-1ae5277349fe" />
 <img width="200" alt="NotITG-v4 9 1_UnfWajcjL7" src="https://github.com/user-attachments/assets/f04a3188-6999-4781-90ed-dc1b4c006535" />
 <img width="200" alt="NotITG-v4 9 1_WynyrU45bV" src="https://github.com/user-attachments/assets/db5daea4-0fe4-41db-90b2-19d67a210ed5" />

+# TOUHOU HISOUTENSOKU
+A steampunk-like theme made as a love letter to the fighting game Touhou Hisoutensoku, made by Twilight Frontier and Team Shanghai Alice.

+This is also my first port of a SM5 theme, and the original SM5 theme is a rather simple one.
+Unfortunately NotITG themes have to have a load of files, but I tried organizing them to the best of my ability.\
+It was built with PrismRhythm as a base, so its metrics documentation is still there.
+Hope this theme can be a good base for making new ones in the future.

+## Credits:
+Original theme by Jousway (SM5).
+Ported and optimized for NotITG 4.9.1 by PoRa with permission.

+Thanks to DarkOverord for posting most of the game's assets on spriters-resource.com.

+## Changelogs: (compared to the SM5 ver.)
+-Added Touhou Hisoutensoku's window icon.\
+-Buttons in the title screen are changed to have NotITG's common game modes, including "VS Dance", acting as this theme's "Play Mods".\
+-Marathon mode is now accessible.
+Doubles charts can now be played.\
+-Added "Memory of Forgathering Dream" that plays at certain parts such as Marathon Mode, Edit menu, etc.\
+-Added a bunch of sound effects from the original game that play in various places.
+The timeout sound however was from the mainline bullet hell Touhou games lol.\
+-Option menus are revamped to be more like what SM3.95 themes usually have.
+Added custom option cursors and underlines.\
+-Player option menus are revamped to be more like what NotITG Simply Love has.
+Speedmod customization is changed to be in the style of Simply Love.
+Added MetaMods.\
+-Added judgment font and hold judgment customization.\
+-Added a "Press Start to enter options menu" popup.\
+-Pane contents (stepchart data on song select) changed to what ITG usually has.\
+-Added a custom default judgment font and hold judgment, and custom combo font.\
+-Folder names and Roulette/Random on the song select screen now have different colors to be less confusing.\
+-Difficulty list now uses its own number font, and also shows the difficulty name and number as well as the stepartist of the currently selected chart.\
+-Grades now use assets from the original game, with custom-made grade sprites for D and F. The grade system is similar to A.O.I's.\
+-Added ScreenStage (intro before the gameplay) that shows the song title and current stage in a similar manner to the original game.\
+-The default background is now picked randomly from the 7 main backgrounds that appeared in the original game's Story Mode.\
+-Added custom Ready and Cleared animations based on the original game.\
+-The lifebar now has an extra red part that shows up when life is lost, and is animated like in the original game.\
+-Current song title, subtitle and difficulty are now displayed in the gameplay UI.\
+-The top middle part of the gameplay UI now displays the current stage, as well as a countdown to the end of the song.\
+-Added a small BPM counter at the bottom.\
+-Added a fanfare to the results screen. (being the ending of "The Eternal Theme Engine")\
+-Results screen now display stats in a similar manner to ITG, except Hands and Jumps counters are removed.
+BPM and Music Rate are also displayed on this screen.\
+-Added a name entry screen at the end of a game session (when Event Mode is off).\
+-Added Edit menu and finished its UI.\
+-The prompts (pop-ups that ask a question that you have to answer) are also customized.\
+-Added offset plot and spellcard viewer in results screen.\
+-Stitch.lua is implemented, alongside FailOverlays and the in-game console.

 # Special thanks
 [MattMayuga](https://github.com/Tiny-Foxes/JudgeFonts-by-MattMayuga/) - Judgment fonts.\